AlexandrePLW/RememberMe/README.md

 # RememberMe
 Hackathon by BSA &amp; Sui

+!!! do "npm install" before trying to run the project

 RememberMe: Your Digital Memory Journal on Sui RememberMe is the ideal place to immortalize your favorite moments.
 Every memory you record becomes a unique digital token (NFT) on the Sui blockchain, guaranteeing it is timestamped and preserved forever.